ijsandoval93/Epson-Robot/EPSON-README.md

 # Epson

-In these files you will see the code I used to program the Epson Robot.
+The code in this repository is being used to teach an Epson robot in an enclosed cell.

+This single epson code is used to pick a part from an operator load location and runs the parts through its processing cycle.

-The Epson robot is taught in SPEL+ language.
+The Epson robot is taught in SPEL+ language using the "Epson RC+ 7.0" software.

-The software that is being used is Epson RC+ 7.0.

-There is only one code for this repository since there was only one robot being programmed.

-*Note: Modifications are still possible to this code.
+*** Note: Modifications on to this code is still in progress.